laro/Cilia/2 Standard Lib/7 File & Network.md

     - and no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer).

 Cache:
-- `Byte* outBuffer`
+- `Byte* inBuffer`
-  The outBuffer is stored as pointer, as to allow a single common buffer as well as two separate buffers for input and output.
+  The inBuffer is stored as pointer, as to allow a single common buffer as well as two separate buffers for input and output.
-- `Int outPosition`
+- `Int inPosition`
   &nbsp;
 - `protected virtual readRaw(Span<Byte> dest, Int minimum = 1)`
 - `protected virtual availableRaw() -> Int`